vijaysawant/C-and-CPP-Practice-Code/README.md

-# CPP Practice code
+# C and CPP Practice code
-This repo contains c++ practiced code
+This repo contains C and c++ practiced code